 Mrs. Christine Anderson

 Mrs. Christine Anderson has filled the position of Executive Director of the Fund since June 2018.
-Her work experience prior to that time includes serving as Director of Finance with H. D. Smith LLC, Controller for Nestlé Coffee-mate, Vice President of Accounting with both Service Advantage and Sangamon Inc., and as a Senior Accountant with KPMG and with Mallinckrodt.
+Her work experience prior to that time includes serving as Director of Finance with H. D. Smith LLC, Controller for Nestlé Coffee-mate, and Vice President of Accounting with both Service Advantage and Sangamon Inc. She has also held positions with Mallinckrodt and with KPMG.
 Christine is a Certified Public Accountant and holds a Bachelor of Science in business administration from Southern Illinois University – Edwardsville with concentrations in accounting, finance, and MIS.
 She is a member of Trinity Lutheran Church, Springfield, Illinois.

 Mrs. Susan Short